Jason2Brownlee/blog/content/posts/family-photos.md

 This all could be simpler.

+- Push backups to an external HDD as well.
 - Sync from phone to cloud.
 - AI-select photos by event and interestingness.
 - Print photo book rather than prints.